Buy the PCB:

 When the “Inverter” is active:

 Don’t confuse the inverted inputs with the Selective Inverter function.
-All the inverted input does is invert the signal coming into the SI and then sums it with the non-inverted signal.
-This sum is what drives the sample and hold circuit and is also the signal which is inverted or mirrored about this “zero” point.
+All the inverted input does is invert the signal coming into the Selective Inverter and then sums it with the non-inverted signal.
+This sum is what drives the sample and hold circuit and is also the signal which is inverted or mirrored about this “zero” point and then sent to output .

-To operate the Selective Inverter, input a gate, push and hold the “Inv” button, or press the connected foot switch.
-This causes the SI to capture and hold the currently summed CV input as long as the switch, gate, or pedal (hereafter referred to as “gate”) is active.
+To operate the Selective Inverter, input a gate to the “Trig” input jack (what Nyle called it), push and hold the “Inv” button, or press a connected foot switch.
+This causes the Selective Inverter to capture and hold the currently summed CV input as long as the switch, gate, or pedal (hereafter referred to as “gate”) is active.

 In the “Select” mode and an active gate: